Head's up, there might be affiliate links ahead!

 - Pre-heat your oven to 400

-- Spray a muffin tin well, then line the muffin cubbies with potato hash.
-Make little cups with the hash and make sure you pack it down lightly.
+- Spray a muffin tin well, then line 6 muffins holes with potato.
+Make little cups with the potatoe and make sure you pack it down well.

-- Now pop the hash cups in the oven for about 12 minutes or until golden brown.
+- Now pop the potatoe cups in the oven for about 12 minutes or until golden brown.

 - Remove from the oven and then crack full or partial eggs into each of the hash cups.
-You can remove the egg yolks if you want to make them just with egg whites.
+Then sprinkle with 1/2 an ounce of cheddar cheese.

 - place back in the oven for another 12 minutes or until eggs are cooked through.